First Decan Pisces, Eight Water, Indolence

 Saturn in Pisces represents a forceful opposition to the balm inducing qualities normally associated with Water signs.
 There is disinterest in success and any positive currents will be short lived and thrown aside without further result.

-As a personality we witness an individual who is removed from and who has no desire to integrate into a positive and invigorating social environment to be refreshed but who would rather melt into oblivion.
+As an influence on a personality we witness an individual who is removed from and who has no desire to integrate into a positive and invigorating social environment to be refreshed but who would rather melt into oblivion.

 All present and previous opportunities and achievements are thrown aside as being worthless in this condition of malaise.